Payday Loans Australia

 Who can get a payday loan, and what will I need to apply

-To apply for a payday loan in Australia, you need to be a citizen or permanent resident and over eighteen.
+To apply for a payday loan in Australia, you need to be a citizen or permanent resident and over 18.
 Beyond that, you need to have a regular source of income (which can be from a job, benefits, or a combination of the two).
 It’s far quicker to arrange a payday loan if your money gets paid directly into your bank account.
 Cash payments are harder for lenders to verify online – and that’s where the payday loan application takes place.
 Your borrowing activity during the previous 90 days is also important.
-Lenders won’t want to see more than two similar loans in that period.
+Lenders won’t want to see more than two similar loans in that period and they won't approve you for a loan without a credit check.

 When you apply for an Australian payday loan, everything gets done digitally.
+That means you can apply for a cash loan if you live in Darwin, in the remote town of Burra or out on Kangaroo Island.
 It’s convenient and quick, and most applicants receive funds the same day.
 You’ll need to supply a valid email and phone number and make yourself contactable during the few hours the process takes.
 It’s also useful to know which documents you’re likely to need:

 - Passport, driving licence, or government-issued ID card